BruceZhaoR/adv-r/Expressions.md

 #> [1] "pairlist"
 ```

-(If you're working in C, you'll encounter pairlists more often.
-For example, calls are also implemented using pairlists.)
+[^pairlists-c]: If you're working in C, you'll encounter pairlists more often.
+For example, calls are also implemented using pairlists.

 Fortunately, whenever you encounter a pairlist, you can treat it just like a regular list: